whooohq/whq-wordpress-starter-elementor/plugins/ele-custom-skin/readme.txt

 == Changelog ==

+= 3.1.5 =
+* Fixed issue with Custom Grid tab missing when the woocommerce is active.
+* Fixed deprecated erros with the new Elementor version.

+= 3.1.4 =
+* Fixed error with Custom Grid Loop Item Widget when added to the template.
+* Fixed issues with the new Theme Builder View

 = 3.1.3 =
-* Fixed issues with Elementor PRO 3.4.
+* Fixed CSS issue with Elementor PRO 3.4.

 = 3.1.2 =
 * Fixed the url error message issues.